Midwife in the Tire Swing

 “Gardening in the rain,” Lucy said.
 In the garden late season phlox refused to die although it was their time.
 “Those are the Lauras—the short phlox,” Lucy got out between coughing spasms.
 “Nice purple blooms.
 I ordered them by mail five years ago.”
 Brown flops of irises and daylilies lay flat.
 Tall stalky lettuce gone to seed waited for the first frost.
 Sarah returned with the escaped walker.
 “Thank you, daughter.
 I love it, much as Cat, but I don’t really need it.”
 Lucy tried to stand and found he couldn’t make it alone.
 He looked up at the house hoping for any movement of curtain to say that Cat was taking all this in.
 “If this goddamned rain ever stops I can finish chopping the garden.”
 Lucy had settled to the ground at the base of the post holding the mailbox.
 The box had no name on it, no address.

 The EMTs strapped Lucy to a wheeled stretcher, immobilizing him, his arms bound tightly against his sides, hands and elbows safe inside the rails.
-A light push and the gurney rolled into the far recesses of the ambulance.
-And was pulled up short “Oof.”
+A hefty push and the gurney rolled into the far recesses of the ambulance where it collided with a mesh of safety webbing and was pulled up short.
 Velcro straps saved him from a concussion on the back of the driver’s seat.

 “Careful.”
 Lucy tried to sound stronger than he felt, then thought What the hell, maybe I’ll get some good dope out of this.
 The open back hatch allowed billows of diesel exhaust to enter the passenger compartment.
 Lucy coughed and the pain started up anew.
 This led to more coughing.
 “You’re not sure I’m gonna make it.”